 Zone 4 – Thursday Collection Route

-To maximize the efficiency of automated collection both in terms of operation and tax savings, the Township will pickup regular household trash once a week.
-The following map and list of streets will inform you of the day in which your trash will be picked up.
+To maximize the efficiency of automated collection both in terms of operation and tax savings, the Township will collect regular household trash once a week.
+The following map and list of streets will inform you of the day in which your trash will be collected.

 When a holiday occurs during the week that Township employees have off, all subsequent collection days are pushed back one day.
 For example, if a holiday falls on a Tuesday, regularly scheduled collection for Tuesday would be done on Wednesday, Wednesday’s regularly scheduled collection will be done on Thursday and so on.
 Any questions about household trash collection items please call Public Works at (609) 267-3217

 How should it be placed at the roadway?
 Brush shall be neatly stacked near the edge of the roadway with the cut ends all facing the same direction, NO CROSS PILING!